Cold plasma therapy for mobile wound care

 Phase-appropriate wound management for chronic and poorly healing wounds, e.g:

-- Ulcers in chronic venous insufficiency
+- Ulcers due to chronic venous insufficiency

 - Mixed venous-arterial ulcers